buildpacks/rfcs/text/0000-add-contributer-graph.md

 [drawbacks]: #drawbacks

 - Not all contributors may want their organization affliations displayed
-- The buildpacks community might not want this information publically depicted
+- The buildpacks community might not want this information publicly depicted

 # Prior Art
 [prior-art]: #prior-art